It’s been an exciting few months celebrating your child’s senior year at high school and watching them graduate.

 Gifts (birthdays, holidays, charity)

-If they have a pet, then add those expenses as a spending category.
-Your child will need to budget for pet food, vet bills, toys, pet sitters and other expenses generated by their pet.
+Your child will need to budget for pet food, vet bills, toys, pet sitters, and other expenses their pet generates.

 4- Security